Wondering how to last longer in bed?

 Another satisfied delay spray customer said, "This stuff works!
 Like, it actually freaking works.
 I had two concerns about this product - 1. will it ruin her experience, 2. how and where am I supposed to spray? (the comments had be worried about application).
 Both concerns were quickly put to rest."

-Incorporating the start-stop method is also a powerful weapon in your quest to increase your performance in bed with a partner.
+Incorporating the edging method (also called 'start-stop method') is also a powerful weapon in your quest to increase your performance in bed with a partner.

 What ultimately causes you to come too soon?
 Overstimulation.

-The start-stop method can help you to quickly step back from the point of no return when climax feels imminent.
+The edging method can help you to quickly step back from the point of no return when climax feels imminent.

 Some guys don’t realize that when they’re close to coming, there’s often a way to avoid orgasm.